 Oh lord.
 I could go on and on about this.
 I always have music blasting on the boat.
 Regardless if it’s a tourney or fishing for fun.
 Ozzy Osbourne is the best music for any occasion.
 He has been my favorite forever.
 I’ve seen him in concert over 20 times.
 He gets me fired up.
 I listen to a lot of different stuff though.
 Except rap and newer country.
 Can’t handle that stuff.
 But classic country and rock is where it’s at.
 Give me some Waylon, Pantera, & Hank Jr, and we’re in good shape!

 What should we know about your sponsors that you represent?

 I absolutely love all my sponsors.
 Most of my sponsors are smaller, upstart type companies.
 Or at least they were when I got in staff with them.
 I love these type of companies due to the personal relationship you form with the owner and team members.

 It’s a lot more personal when dealing with these type of companies.
 I have met almost every owner of each team I’m on staff with.
 And all have been great guys.
 Talk to them on a regular basis.
 I’m currently on staff with the following companies:

-Ardent Reels– Great spinning and casting reels.
+Ardent Outdoors – Great spinning and casting reels.
 The Apex Grand has taken over as my new favorite reel.
 It has replaced almost every reel I own now.
 But all the reels are top notch!